cloudedbats/cloudedbats/README.md

 ### Final project goal

-The CloudedBats software project is finished when I have developed software for the complete data flow from the ultrasonic microphone to quality approved results stored at GBIF.org (https://www.gbif.org/occurrence/search?taxon_key=734) for public use.
+The CloudedBats software project is finished when I have developed software for the complete data flow from the ultrasonic microphone to quality approved results stored at GBIF.org (https://www.gbif.org/occurrence/search?taxon_key=734).

 When this is done I probably need a new, and less demanding, hobby...